How I Could Just Kill a Man

 "How I Could Just Kill a Man" is the debut single by hip hop group Cypress Hill from their eponymous debut album, Cypress Hill, and was their first major hit in 1991.
-It was released as a double A-side to "The Phuncky Feel One" and the music video featured cameos by A Tribe Called Quest's Q-Tip and Tim Dog, as well as Ice Cube, with whom the group would later feud.
+It was released as a double A-side to "The Phuncky Feel One".
 The song was also in the movie Juice (1992).
 It was re-released in 1999 with Spanish lyrics and a new video.
 It is featured as the first track on their greatest hits compilation Greatest Hits from the Bong.
 It was voted number 79 in About.com's Top 100 Rap Songs.

 Towards the end of the song (approximately the 3:48 point) someone is heard saying, "All I wanted was a Pepsi".
 This quote is taken from the well-known Suicidal Tendencies song, "Institutionalized".

 In 2001, Cypress Hill included a sequel to the song on their album Stoned Raiders entitled "Here Is Something You Can't Understand", using the same chorus but with new verses from B-Real, Sen Dog and guest Kurupt.

+Samples

+Lowell Fulson's 1967 hit "Tramp" is sampled for the guitar and bass.
+The drums are taken from "Midnight Theme" by Manzel.
+A majority of samples have not yet been found, although some have been discovered in recent years.

+Music video

+The music video features cameos by A Tribe Called Quest's Q-Tip and Tim Dog, as well as Ice Cube, with whom the group would later feud.